Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 A Quick Word on Staying Safe Online

-Once you are connected, you will be hopping onto hotel and cafe networks too.
-A travel eSIM keeps you online, but it does not encrypt your traffic on shared Wi-Fi.
+Once you’re connected, you’ll be hopping onto hotel and cafe networks too.
+A travel eSIM keeps you online, but it doesn’t encrypt your traffic on shared Wi-Fi.
+The night I booked our Prague hostel over the lobby network, I was glad I had a VPN running on top of the eSIM.
 If you bank or work on the road, pair your eSIM with a travel VPN to keep passwords and cards private.
 See our VPN guides for how to set one up before you go.

 Frequently Asked Questions